The ISLA Experience: Jordan Hill

-My goals in life are to help make as many athletes possible into the athlete they never thought they could be, take “time-outs” to travel, go to the Olympics (as a spectator of course), and to find happiness and passion in everything I do.
+My goals in life are to help make as many athletes possible become the athlete they never thought they could be.
+I’s like to take “time-outs” to travel, go to the Olympics (as a spectator of course), and to find happiness and passion in everything I do.

 I have an odd obsession with grocery stores.

-I played the bass drum in marching band in high school.
+I played the bass drum in my marching band in high school.

 What is your favorite beach in the world?

 Corolla, North Carolina.
 It’s where I learned to lifeguard and to appreciate the ocean for everything it is.
 It’s where I learned a lot about myself and that it’s never too late to grow.
 It feels like home there.
 I am hoping to branch out to another beach soon on an ISLA trip

 I started lifeguarding in 2011 for Corolla Ocean Rescue.
 I have to give a shout out to Sean Sonnenberg (fellow COR guard and ISLA volunteer/enthusiast) for getting me to Corolla, and the rest of the COR crew for keeping me there.
 It was challenging for me, but challenges are what shape us, and I am who I am today because of it.
 I love lifeguarding because the amount of people and the ways you can impact them are endless, and that is truly humbling.

 How did you first get started with ISLA?

 You might not have noticed, but several lifeguards from COR are involved with ISLA.
 I learned about this awesome organization and cause through them, and knew I wanted to get involved and help anyway I can.